Robolia/robolia/README.md

 * Elixir >= 1.8
 * Postgresql >= 10
+* Docker

 ## Installing

+* You must login in Docker CLI before starting the application, by doing `docker login`
 * Copy `.env.sample` to `.env` and change the values might need
 * Install dependencies with `mix deps.get`
 * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
 * Start Phoenix endpoint with `mix phx.server`

+In the background, the application will start creating the docker images for the languages.
+Wait untill all of them are created.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.